ISE-SMILE/openwhisk-runtime-docker/README.md

 ./gradlew core:actionProxy:distDocker -PdockerImagePrefix=$prefix-user -PdockerRegistry=docker.io
 ```

-Deploy OpenWhisk using ansible environment that contains the runtime of type `blackboxes` with name `dockerskeleton`
+Deploy OpenWhisk using ansible environment that contains the runtime of type `blackboxes` with name `lifecycleskeleton`
 Assuming you have OpenWhisk already deploy localy and `OPENWHISK_HOME` pointing to root directory of OpenWhisk core repository.

 Set `ROOTDIR` to the root directory of this repository.